janelia-flyem/buildem/README.md

 Add `include (TemplateSupport)` to set two variables `TEMPLATE_DIR`, where actual template files are kept as well as the do_template.py script, and `TEMPLATE_EXE`, which contains the path to the do_template.py script.

+### FindPackage and FindLibrary (discouraged)

+CMake's build-in `FindPackage()` and `FindLibrary()` routines are discouraged because buildem strongly prefers all dependencies to be built and installed in the *BPD*.
+It is better to know when a dependency is not available than have the build process silently fall back to libraries in paths outside the buildem system.

+Example: Earlier boost package builds created multi-threaded libraries with the `-mt` suffix, but later boost builds on Linux removed that suffix.
+The boost FindPackage module loops through all directories in the search path in the inner loop and loops through all possible boost library names (starting with `-mt`) in the outer loop.
+This causes `FindPackage(boost)` to preferentially return older boost libraries even if the path to a newer boost install is first in the find package search path.

 ### Easy Install (discouraged)